 Funding & Budget

-The library receives almost half of its funding from a property tax levy, and a little more than half of its funding from the State of Ohio’s Public Library Fund.
+The library receives 48% of its funding from a local levy, and approximately 49% of its funding from the State of Ohio’s Public Library Fund.

 State of Ohio Public Library Fund

 Ohio’s public libraries are currently funded through 1.68% of the state’s total general tax revenue.
 The amount received by Cuyahoga Falls Library through this fund has dropped 12% since 2008.

 ALL local public libraries benefit from levies.
 Our request for 1.9 mills is at the low end of the scale.
 The Hudson Library passed a 2.9 mill levy.
 Stow, Munroe Falls and Twinsburg residents pay 2.0 mills for their libraries. while the current levy for Barberton Library is 1.95 mills.

 The Board approved the 2018 General Fund operating budget at their annual meeting in January, 2018.